-After the representative has executed the affidavit, the Registrar or Assistant Registrar must complete the lower portion of the form by inserting the following:
+After the representative has executed the affidavit, the registrar or deputy registrar must complete the lower portion of the form by inserting the following:

 - Application number,

-- Precinct name and number,
+- o Precinct name and number,

 - o Date ballot returned, and

 - Time ballot returned.

-- The Registrar or Assistant Registrar must sign the form and attach it to the Emergency Absentee Ballot Application for that voter.
+- The Registrar or deputy registrar must sign the form and attach it to the Emergency Absentee Ballot Application for that voter.